Gpreciat/dataTRICKS/projects/stemUdeG/README.md

 - Detect long-term stagnation or decline in engineering interest
 - Evaluate the impact of COVID-19 on student behavior
-- Cluster programs by competitiveness using PCA and K-Means
+- Cluster programs by competitiveness using PCA
 - Identify anomalous trajectories via Isolation Forest and LOF
 - Forecast future applicant volume using SARIMA